fengtingzhang/susanandanibal/pages/our_story.md

 ---
 layout: page
-title: How we met
+title: Our story
 permalink: /about/
 tags: about
 ---

 Susan and Aníbal were born more than ten thousand kilometers apart.
-Who could have imagined that their paths would cross on September 19, 2015.
+No one could have imagined that their paths would end up crossing on September 19, 2015.
 Washington Square Park, an iconic landmark in New York City, was the chosen place.

 Little by little, they started to get to know each other.
 They discovered that there is much more than they could have ever expected during that first date, which made them wanting to spend more time together.
 As time passed by, their relationship grew stronger and they eventually became inseparable.